telerik/blazor-docs/accessibility/compliance.md

 # Accessibility Standards Compliance

-This article lists the compliance with the various accessibility standards that the Telerik UI for Blazor components provide.
+This article lists the compliance to the various accessibility standards that the Telerik UI for Blazor components provide.

 For details on the keyboard support, see the [Keyboard Navigation]({%slug accessibility-keyboard-navigation%}) article.